HasinduLanka/InspectGo/Task.md

 ## Client-side rendered content

-Websites built with frameworks like React or Svelte uses client side rendering where the actual content of a web page is rendered inside the browser.
+Websites built with frameworks like React or Svelte use client-side rendering where the actual content of a web page is rendered inside the browser.
 Inspecting these kinds of web pages is not possible unless they are hydrated or pre-rendered on the origin server.

 A possible solution is to use a headless browser environment such as puppeteer or selenium to render the web page and inspect it.
 But this will bring the project complexity to another level.
 Therefore, this isn't yet solved.